FaroukAishatuu/global_current_weather/README.md

 ## Getting Started

+Before proceeding, ensure that you have Flutter installed on your system.
+If not, you can follow the official Flutter installation guide [here](https://docs.flutter.dev/get-started/install) to install Flutter.

-Follow these steps to get the app up and running:
+Once Flutter is installed, follow these steps to get the app up and running:

 - Clone the repository: `git clone https://github.com/FaroukAishatuu/global_current_weather.git`
 - Install dependencies: `flutter pub get`